 The issues we face are Calvert County problems, with Calvert County solutions.
 What I want to do in office is really a question of what Calvert County residents care about.
-By and large I believe that is money, traffic, and transparency.
-This is why I’m running on a platform of financial responsibility, commonsense investment, and governmental accessibility.
+By and large I believe that is money and transparency.
+This is why I’m running on a platform of common sense investment and governmental accessibility.
 Calvert County residents want their tax dollars to be used as effectively as possible and feel as if they have a voice in their local government.
-There is so much we can do better with regard to these areas.
 Calvert County is safe, but I want to make it safer.
 Calvert County has been built in a smart way, but I want to build it smarter.
 Calvert County has great public schools, but I want to make them better.
 Calvert County is beautiful, but I want to make it more so.

 Above all, we want our taxes to be spent effectively.
 We want the best possible deal: great services at a low cost.
 Here’s several areas we need to invest in to ensure Calvert is the best possible community to live in: